An incredible $621 billion was injected into startups in 2021, showing Americans’ confidence in funding new businesses with growth potential.

 As noted, the main models of funding startups include series investment, angel investment, seed money, accelerator, incubator, and equity crowdfunding.

-It’s essential to understand each model and where your investment falls in.
+It’s essential to understand each model and where your investment falls.
 The main option for investors willing to fund startups is crowdfunding, whereby you contribute a certain percentage.

 Further, pay attention to the ownership structure and your percentage contribution depending on your investment.